 Contributions to reforestation projects can also help to make it a more realistic future goal.
 Even if you can’t plant a tree yourself, you can guarantee that someone else does!

 The world has collected so much trash that there are several trash islands floating around the oceans.

-These “trash islands” have become their own unnatural habitats, but also cause vast amounts of damage to the ecology just by the sheer fact that they exist in the first place.
+These “trash islands” have become their own unnatural habitats, but also cause vast amounts of damage to marine ecosystems just by the sheer fact that they exist in the first place.

 Trash islands are just one way to illustrate how large the international trash problem has become.

-Single-use plastics, unethical industry and cost-cutting manufacturing methods contribute to the overall trash footprint we live on the planet.
+Single-use plastics, unethical industry, and cost-cutting manufacturing methods contribute to the overall trash footprint we leave on the planet.

 Recycle home waste: it’s not hard to separate glass, plastic, and metal from one another, and it can prevent the world’s next trash island.

 Every time you recycle, the world is one step closer to a sustainable future.
 And it’s also a solution toward saving marine life from destruction by plastic.

 See Related: How To Be An Environmentalist?

 The definition of organic waste is anything that decays: in the average household or kitchen, you will have a good idea of what this is already.